norepinefrina/norepinefrina/README.md

 - user id
 - client id
 > 🔎 Astralic doesn't and will never collect IPs.
 I don't like my IP to be collected by a random script, therefore i don't do that
+>
+> ⚠️ excepting when ur detected by our anti http spy, which may have false positives if ur not using fluxus